-All equipment owned by Vector installed inside private property (since 1993), requires an easement.
-Private property includes customer owned land, land owned by Council for reserve/recreation purposes, and land owned by the Crown for school/prison purposes.
-An easement is registered on a record of title to the land and allows Vector's equipment to legally occupy the area defined by the easement, and for Vector to have unobstructed access at all times to its equipment in order to operate and maintain it.
+Vector has a standard form of easement instrument to be used for all easements (in gross) and this easement instrument is registered on a record of title to the land.
+The terms of the easement allow Vector's equipment to legally occupy the area defined by the easement, in perpetuity, and provides for Vector to have unobstructed access at all times to its equipment in order to operate and maintain it.
 Easements also require that there is reasonable unobstructed space around the equipment to ensure safe operation and access to carry out any necessary maintenance and repair work.
 Vector has standard easement areas required for all types of equipment.
-For any further clarifications regarding Vector's standard easement requirements, contact 0508 VECTOR (0508 832 867).